Marc-Bernard-Tools/Wordle-Assistant/README.md

 When the user clicks the button or hits enter, it will [execute the Open-ABAP code and return the console output](https://github.com/Marc-Bernard-Tools/Wordle-Assistant/blob/c7559bc6f7acc7b4a56df46ee4898e7fdd6870af/main.js#L32-L45) to the HTML page.

-Finally, I used [browserify](https://github.com/Marc-Bernard-Tools/Wordle-Assistant/blob/70946c35ccef70818c95f7fa8207e2163214c4c5/package.json#L8-L10) to bundle the the JS of this app and the abaplint runtime together into a [single JS file](https://github.com/Marc-Bernard-Tools/Wordle-Assistant/blob/main/dist/bundle.js) which is embedded in the [HTML page](https://github.com/Marc-Bernard-Tools/Wordle-Assistant/blob/main/index.html).
+Finally, I used [browserify](https://github.com/Marc-Bernard-Tools/Wordle-Assistant/blob/70946c35ccef70818c95f7fa8207e2163214c4c5/package.json#L8-L10) to bundle the JS of this app and the abaplint runtime together into a [single JS file](https://github.com/Marc-Bernard-Tools/Wordle-Assistant/blob/main/dist/bundle.js) which is embedded in the [HTML page](https://github.com/Marc-Bernard-Tools/Wordle-Assistant/blob/main/index.html).

 ## Build Yourself